ahmamedhat/movies/readme.md

 # Project name

-This project is built to fetch new movies data using TMDB APIs
+This project is built to fetch new movies data using TMDB APIs.

 ## Getting Started

 This project is based on TypeScript. uses ```react-navigation``` for handleing navigation through the App. uses ```Axios``` as the networking library.

+## How to run

+Run this app either by using "yarn run ios" for ios devices or "yarn run android" for android devices.

 ## Environment